 We could obtain a more accurate quasi-static solution by applying loads gradually.

-By default, Abaqus/Explicit loads applied immediately and remain constant throughout the step.
+By default, Abaqus/Explicit loads are applied immediately and remain constant throughout the step.
 Instantaneous loading may induce the propagation of a stress wave through the model, producing undesired results.
 For instance, constant velocity boundary conditions result in a sudden impact load onto a deformable body.

 1. Abaqus/standard is not appropriate for metal forming simulation at all.
 (True/False)

-2. Stretching is one of bulk metal forming processes in which Abaqus/explicit is more efficient to simulate.
+2. Stretching is one of the bulk metal forming processes in which Abaqus/explicit is more efficient to simulate.
 (True/False)